 The template letter

-This is the template letter used in our 2-minute tool.
+This is a template letter that you can use.
 You may adapt this or copy and paste from it if you wish.

 SUBJECT: Please support women and VOTE FOR the Nordic Model